rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 description: Async generator JSX
 ---

-While components in ovr are authored like components in frameworks like [React](https://react.dev/), there two main distinctions between ovr and other frameworks:
+While components in ovr are authored like components in frameworks like [React](https://react.dev/), instead of creating UI elements, JSX evaluates to an `AsyncGenerator` that yields escaped `Chunk`s of HTML.

-1. ovr only runs on the _server_, there is no client runtime.
-2. JSX evaluates to an `AsyncGenerator` that yields escaped `Chunk`s of HTML.

 ## Basic